yanghuafang/camera-map-localization/docs/BUILD.md

 ctest --test-dir "$B" --output-on-failure
 ```

-ThreadSanitizer is not offered: the library and tests are single-threaded,
+ThreadSanitizer is not offered: the library, apps and tests are single-threaded,
 so it would instrument nothing, and it cannot be combined with AddressSanitizer.

 `./scripts/ci.sh --asan --ubsan` does the same and picks its own build directory
 so it does not force a rebuild of the plain one.

 Eigen, nlohmann/json and stb are header-only, so they are instrumented along
-code that includes them.
-GoogleTest comes prebuilt from the package manager and
+with the code that includes them.
+GoogleTest comes prebuilt from the package
-is not — which is fine, since the runtime still checks every instrumented
+manager and is not — which is fine, since the runtime still checks every
-translation unit and cam_loc's own code is what these are pointed at.
+instrumented translation unit and cam_loc's own code is what these are pointed
+at.

 ### CUDA host paths